Chicago at a Glance

 The famous Shedd Aquarium and Field Museum, as well as the Art Institute of Chicago, all located on the waterfront, make life in Chicago not only entertaining but educational as well.
-For those art lovers out there, living in Chicago gives you plenty of opportunities to attend gallery openings, quality exhibitions, and countless vernissages.
+For those art lovers out there, life in Chicago gives you plenty of opportunities to attend gallery openings, quality exhibitions, and countless vernissages.

-Furthermore, expats living in Chicago are able to enjoy the various forms of performing arts the city has to offer: From ballet to the Chicago Symphony Orchestra, to Broadway-like shows and the famous jazz and blues scene, everyone living in Chicago can find their niche!
-Do not hesitate to check out the Chicago Cultural Center, which offers information on upcoming events or attractions and allows you to search the type of activity you would like to participate in.
+Furthermore, expats in Chicago are able to enjoy the various forms of performing arts the city has to offer: From ballet to the Chicago Symphony Orchestra, to Broadway-like shows and the famous jazz and blues scene, everyone living in Chicago can find their niche!
+Do not hesitate to check out the Chicago Cultural Center, which offers information on upcoming events or attractions and allows you to search for the type of activity you would like to participate in.